isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Sexuality Education.md

 <li> Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.</li>

-<li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form via the QR code below.
-The completed opt-out form is to be submitted by 10 Feb 2025.</li>
+<li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also available  <a href="https://go.gov.sg/2026meridian">here</a>.
+The completed opt-out form is to be submitted by 06/02/2026</li>

 <img style="width: 150px; height: 150px; border: 5px solid white;" alt="" src="/images/The%20Meridian%20Experience/Sexuality%20Education/SEd_2025_QR_Code.png">